xguerin/minima.l/TASKS.md

 Should the define-site and the call-site closure be merged?
 Pros: it allows lambdas defined in `let` to be recursive.
 Cons: it overloads the lambda's closure.
 OCaml solves this by using the `rec` attribute.
-This is probably something that needs to be dealt by the `let` operator.
+This is maybe something that needs to be dealt by the `let` operator.

 ## Continuations